With #notmyariel going around, it seems like a great time to talk about representation!

-Racism aside, one of the major quoted reason against changing the blank about a character is often this implied entitlement.
+Racism aside, one of the major quoted reason against changing things about a character is often this implied entitlement.
+People might say:

-There was a point when I not only agreed with you, but had these thoughts myself! why do people care so much about race!?
+There was a point when I not only agreed with you, but had these thoughts myself!
+Why do people care so much about race!?
 Aren’t we all just humans?
-The difference, is that I was a child, and outgrew this limited view.
-Additionally as I age I am starting to see the way having no representation has deeply affected me.
+The difference is that I was a child, and outgrew this limited view.
+Additionally, as I age, I am starting to see how having no representation has deeply affected me.

 Let’s break it down!

-Movies with main black casts either were hardship porn, hood films, or old comedies.
-Never, were those characters anything like me, or I didn’t want to be like them.
-Most books with black characters were so poorly written and dull I quickly became obsessed with fantasy.
+Movies with main black casts were either hardship porn, hood films, or old comedies.
+Those characters were never anything like me.
+I often didn’t want to be like them.
+Most books with black characters were also so poorly written and dull that I quickly became obsessed with fantasy.

 It didn’t last long.

-In college I ran into issues.
-I couldn’t connect with my (white) peers and advice they gave me for things in life just didn’t work for me.
-I couldn’t connect with their love of Disney, their experiences around dating, and quickly found myself looking for a role model.
+I ran into issues in college.
+I couldn’t connect with my (white) peers.
+Much of the advice they gave me for things in life – such as hair, style color matching, or how to talk to the police – just didn’t work for me.
+I couldn’t connect with their love of Disney or their experiences around dating.
+Quickly, I found myself looking for a role model.

 I eventually moved to Denver, an even whiter area, and was struck by a deep ache for anyone who looked like me.
 I hung out in the local grocery just because there was a black guy who worked there and I felt a little less alone.

 What’s this got to do with representation?

 People of all sorts of backgrounds deserve to see themselves in the world and media.
-Not because of PC culture, but because it’s actually harmful to those people to not see people that look like them.
+Not because of PC culture, but because it’s harmful to those people to not see people that look like them.
 There have been many different studies on children’s perceptions of race, colorism and self image around representation, and let me tell you, it’s not good.

 This impacts you, and your children too

-In this country we have a long deep history of racism for example.
-Additionally majority of us don’t have a diverse set of friends, co-workers, and neighbors.
-We are increadibly segregated.
-It mean that you are not only missing the richness of diffferent perspectives, cultures, experiences and issues, but so are your children and loved ones.
+In this country we have a long, deep history of racism.
+The majority of us don’t have a diverse set of friends, co-workers, and neighbors.
+We are incredibly segregated.
+This mean that you are not only missing the richness of different perspectives, cultures, experiences and issues, but so are your children and loved ones.

 Fine.
 Now what?

-- support minority created media/art to your life
+- Support minority created media/art to your life

-- make friends with people unlike you
+- Make friends with people who are not like you

-- support companies diversifying representation
+- Support companies diversifying representation

-- if you are an artist, include diversity in your art
+- If you are an artist, include diversity in your art

 - Follow blogs/musicians/artists of people unlike you